Enosis: Inception

 In 1828, the first President of Greece, Ioannis Kapodistrias, called for the union of Cyprus with Greece, and numerous minor uprisings took place.
 Cyprus was at that time part of the Ottoman Empire.
 At the 1878 Congress of Berlin the administration of Cyprus was transferred to Britain, and upon Garnet Wolseley's arrival as the first high-commissioner in July the Archbishop of Kition requested that Britain transfer the administration of Cyprus to Greece.
 Britain annexed Cyprus in 1914.

 The death of Limassol–Paphos MP Christodoulos Sozos during the course of the Battle of Bizani during the First Balkan War, left a lasting mark on the Enosis movement and was one of its most important events before the 1931 Cyprus revolt.
 Greek schools and courts suspended their activities, and a court in Nicosia also raised a flag in honour of Sozos, thus breaking the law since Britain had maintained a neutral stance in the conflict.
 Mnemosyna were held in dozens of villages across Cyprus, as well as in Cypriot communities in Athens, Egypt and Sudan.
 Greek Cypriot newspapers were swept with nationalist fervor comparing Sozos with Pavlos Melas.
 A photo of Sozos was placed in the Hellenic Parliament.

 Britain offered to cede the island to Greece in 1915 in return for Greece joining the allies in World War I, but the offer was refused.
 Turkey relinquished all claims to Cyprus in 1923 with the Treaty of Lausanne, and the island became a British Crown colony in 1925.
 In 1929, a Greek Cypriot delegation was sent to London to request enosis but received a negative response.
 After anti-British riots in 1931, the desire for self-government within the British Commonwealth developed, but the movement for enosis became dominant.

-The enosis movement was the outgrowth of nationalist awareness among Greek Cypriots (around 80% between 1882 and 1960), coupled with the growth of the anticolonial movement throughout the British Empire after World War II.
-In fact, the anticolonial movement in Cyprus was identified with the enosist movement, which was, in the minds of the Hellenic population of Cyprus, the only natural outcome of the liberation of Cypriots from Ottoman rule and later British rule.
+Greek Cypriots made up around 80% of the island's population between 1882 and 1960, and the enosis movement resulted from the nationalist awareness that was developing among them, coupled with the growth of the anticolonial movement throughout the British Empire after World War II.
+In the minds of Greek Cypriots, the enosis movement was the only natural outcome of the liberation of Cyprus from Ottoman rule and later British rule.
 A string of British proposals for local autonomy under continued British suzerainty were roundly rejected.